purescript-contrib/governance/pursuit-preregistry.md

     This will publish our package to Pursuit.
 No README will appear because we haven't pushed the new version tag to Github yet, which is fine.

     This command often fails the first time, but run it again and it will always succeed, in my experience.

-    This is our last chance to change anything before we tag.
-Force-pushing *main* is less tacky than deleting a tag.

 10. `git push` the new tag.